linux-training-group-1/asset-registry-config/environments/staging/README.md

 `kubectl apply -f <file-name.yaml>`

 ### Deploy automatically
-Trigger the CI pipeline <br>
+By Triggering the CI pipeline: <br>
-You can push a commit or 're-run all jobs' button after selecting an action on the [Actions page](https://github.com/linux-training-group-1/asset-registry/actions)
+You can push a commit to the 'main' branch of the [asset-registry repo](https://github.com/linux-training-group-1/asset-registry/tree/main) OR 're-run all jobs' button after selecting an action on the [Actions page](https://github.com/linux-training-group-1/asset-registry/actions)

 ---
 ## How to deploy manually